Welcome to the ultimate guide about island hopping in the Azores. The paradise islands in the middle of the Atlantic ocean.

 You can buy multiple ferries in one booking with the multiple trips option.

 You will then book the ferries step by step.
 Once you’ve picked your first ferry, this route will appear on the right side of the screen.
-Then, you can change the from and to fields in the search bar, as well as the date, and search again for the second ferry.
+Then, you can change the form and to fields in the search bar, as well as the date, and search again for the second ferry.

 Booking Azores inter-island ferries